 Only a third (35%) globally expect to see stock markets around the world crashing.
 Globally, people have greater expectations for stock market stability in 2022 than they did in 2021 when 40% said major stock markets around the world were likely to crash.

-71% expect to see their country’s city centres get busy again as people regularly return to work in offices.
+71% expect to see their country’s city centers get busy again as people regularly return to work in offices.
 Nine in ten (87%) in China say this is likely to happen.
-People in South America have similar expectations, with four out of five (78%) in Argentina, Brazil and Colombia wanting their city centres to be busy again.
+People in South America have similar expectations, with four out of five (78%) in Argentina, Brazil and Colombia wanting their city centers to be busy again.

 Globally, about three in ten (28%) say it is likely that people in their country will become more tolerant of one another.
 While this figure rises to 60% among Indians, only 9% of French consider it likely.

 More than half (57%) say it is likely that more people will live their lives in a virtual world.
 This rises to almost eight in ten (77%) in Turkey but drops to

 3% in the UK, 36% in Saudi Arabia and just 18% in Japan.
 Four in ten (38%) think it’s likely their government will introduce tough rules on big tech companies, and from our 2021 Global Trends Survey, we know that social media companies have too much power.

 Four out of ten people expect a natural disaster to strike a major city in their country.
 This number rises to 63% in the United States and 58% in Turkey.
 In contrast, Scandinavians are more optimistic and only a minority expect a natural disaster to happen to Sweden (2